revng/revng/docs/GeneratedIRReference.rst

     br label %bb._start.0x11

-Always on the basis of the information recovered by the analysis performed by revamb we are able to emit `ret` instructions where needed.
+Always on the basis of the information recovered by the analysis performed by revng we are able to emit `ret` instructions where needed.

 As a reference at the end of the basic block ``bb.myfunction`` the branch to the
 dispatcher: